Immalakhovskii/api_yamdb/README.md

 # start!
 python manage.py runserver
 ```
 Now admin site of the project available at http://127.0.0.1:8000/admin/.
 API requests can be performed by addresses starting with http://127.0.0.1:8000/api/v1/ (see full list of available requests here: http://127.0.0.1:8000/redoc/).
-If prearranged database was loaded the project has 10 genres, 4 titles, 4 categories and superuser Admin
+If prearranged database dump was loaded the project has 10 genres, 4 titles, 4 categories and superuser Admin
 ```
 # accesses to admin zone as Admin if db_dump loaded
 Username: Admin